DataIntellectTech/kdb-solace/README.md

 ```
 ### Buffering

-This feed handler is dual threased and uses the sd0 functionality of kdb+ with a socket pair to signal that data is available from the solace thread.
-However the data its self, is not written to the socket pair.
+This feed handler is dual threaded and uses the sd0 functionality of kdb+ with a socket pair to signal that data is available from the solace thread.
+However the data itself, is not written to the socket pair.
 Instead it is written to a buffer which the q main thread inspects.
-This has a number of advantages, it by passes the overhead of transferring the data over a network pipe, and it allows the q main thread to conflate updates if possible.
+This has a number of advantages, it bypasses the overhead of transferring the data over a network pipe, and it allows the q main thread to conflate updates if possible.

 ### Useful links